ibm-watson-data-lab/--deprecated--simple-data-pipe-connector-slack/README.md

 2. Select __Create A New Pipe__.
 3. Select __Slack OAuth Data Source__ for the __Type__ when creating a new pipe.
 4. In the _Connect_ page, enter the _application id_ and _secret_ from the Slack application settings page.
-5. When prompted, select the appropriate Slack team and authorize the Simple Data Pipe application to access it.
+5. When prompted, select a Slack team you belong to and authorize the Simple Data Pipe application to access it in read-only mode.
 6. Select a channel (or All channels) from which to load messages.
 7. Schedule or run the data pipe now.